-D7 Actions must be taken to prevent the hens from injuring one another due to overcrowding/ piling.
-Where birds are at risk for injury due to overcrowding/ piling, the house lights are to be raised and the birds allowed to spread out calmly and quietly, and given time to settle before catching is resumed.
-O Yes O No O N/A /3 D8 Adequate, draft-free ventilation at bird height must be provided for uncaught birds up to time of loading.
-O Yes O No O N/A /3 D9 Access routes to the chicken house must be adequately designed and maintained to permit the safe passage of transport vehicles/ euthanasia receptacles.
-O Yes O No O N/A /3 D10 Unfit birds must not be transported but instead must be immediately and humanely euthanized by trained personnel.
-O Yes O No O N/A /3 D11 End-of-Flock Euthanasia For routine, on-farm disposal of flocks at the end of the production cycle using CO2, there must additionally be full documentation of the procedure used including records for the amount of gas used.
+D8 D9 Adequate, draft-free ventilation at bird height must be provided for uncaught birds up to time of loading.
+Access routes to the chicken house must be adequately designed and maintained to permit the safe passage of transport vehicles/ euthanasia O Yes O No O N/A O Yes O No /3 /3 D10 receptacles.
+Unfit birds must not be transported but instead must be immediately euthanized by trained personnel.
+O N/A O Yes O No O N/A /3 D11 End-of-Flock Euthanasia For routine, on-farm disposal of flocks at the end of the production cycle using CO2, there must additionally be full documentation of the procedure used including records for the amount of gas used.
 Refer to the latest UEP standards "Guidelines for Euthanasia and On-Farm Depopulation of Entire Flocks" for more information regarding required protocols and documentation in order to demonstrate full compliance with the UEP.
 Auditor note: This section applies only to on-farm end-of-flock euthanasia.
 If hens are to be transported off-site, mark "N/A" and proceed to D12.
 O Yes O No O N/A /25 D12 End-of-Flock Disposition Records must be kept on file for at least two years for each flock stating the method of final disposition of spent hens (e.g. euthanasia, transportation).
 Auditor note: please verify that "Final Disposition of Spent Hens" in the "Farm Data" section is completed.
 O Yes O No O N/A /10